 Applying Water or Oil Finding Paste When Necessary

-When measuring clear fluids like water or gasoline, you need to use water or oil finding paste on the sounding tape.
+When measuring bunkers, you need to use an oil finding paste on the sounding tape.
 The paste reacts with the fluid, making a visible mark on the tape at the fluid's surface level.

 Fluid Type | Paste Type | Reaction |